liuzihe02/lander/README.md

 ## Main Changes

-- lander.cpp
-- autopilot.cpp
+Refactoring of global variables.
+All variables are declared as `extern` in lander.h, and declared at the start of the file when they are first used.
+- I know this is bad practice, but I have no choice as I need to modularise the code
+- Ideally we would use singleton classes here or OOP to encapsulate classes
+    - I don't think its a good idea to have so many global variables, but theres nothing I can do about it.

-- added a render variable that allows me to run simulations without GLUT
+- added a `render` variable that allows me to run simulations without GLUT
+    - The functions starting with `mech` are rewritten by me to allow to run without GLUT

+- `lander.cpp`
+    - changes like in assignment
+- `autopilot.cpp`
+- `main.cpp`
+    -